4 Ways to Engage with Waiters in Service

 Make Your Space Cozy

 Dealership waiting rooms should not resemble a dentist’s office – sterile and bland.
-Moreover, sitting on hard plastic chairs while sipping day-old coffee and reading a magazine from 2009 doesn’t offer comfort.
-Impress your customers with custom fixtures, plush couches, dedicated work/play areas, free WiFi, HDTVs, and fresh snacks.
+Moreover, sitting on hard plastic chairs while sipping day-old coffee and reading a magazine from 2019 doesn’t offer comfort.
+Impress your customers with custom fixtures, plush couches, dedicated work/play areas, free Wi-Fi, HDTVs, and fresh snacks.
 Some dealerships have gone as far as implementing a full-service Starbucks in their lounge.

 Enhance With Technology

 If you’re still handwriting ROs or inspection sheets, it’s time to move on.
 Customers appreciate technology and need to stay ‘plugged in’ to their lives at all times.
-Implement tablet technology to speed up the RO process.
+Allow customers to check-in on their phone using a QR code in-store to speed up the check-in process.
+Implement tablet technology to speed up the RO write-up.
+Allow customers to approve recommended work right from their mobile device.
 Keep customers updated with a digital status board which displays the progress of their vehicles in service.
 Offer customers the convenience of scheduling appointments online through your website.
+Send customers statements to view and pay electronically.
 All of these options increase customer satisfaction, retention, and efficiency.

 Give Personal Attention